India’s Personal Protection Bill of 2018

 - Consent– Under the Bill, “valid consent must be free, taking into account whether it complies with Section 14 of the Indian Contract Act, informed, specific, clear, and capable of being withdrawn”.
 Section 14 of the Indian Contract Act states that consent is free when it is “not caused by coercion, undue influence, fraud, misrepresentation, or mistake”.
 Under the Bill, data fiduciaries are not required to obtain separate consent for each processing purpose.

-- Reasonable Purposes– Under the Bill, the personal data of an Indian citizen may be processed without their consent, if processing is for “reasonable purposes” as defined by India’s Data Protection Authority or DPA.
+- Reasonable Purposes– Under the Bill, the personal data of an Indian citizen may be processed without their consent, if the processing is for “reasonable purposes” as defined by India’s Data Protection Authority or DPA.
 Examples of such reasonable purposes include information security, fraud prevention, personal data that may be shared in the context of business acquisitions or mergers, and processing personal data that has already been made publicly available.

 - Sensitive Personal Data– Under the Bill, when consent is required for the processing of sensitive personal data, data fiduciaries are mandated to obtain consent “ explicitly and not inferred from other conduct, separately from other processing, and after informing the data principal of the purpose for processing that is likely to cause significant harm.”
-The Bill also states that sensitive personal information may not be used for employment purposes without the consent of said individual.
+The Bill also states that sensitive personal information may not be used for employment purposes without the consent of the said individual.

 The Personal Protection Bill also required data fiduciaries to develop and implement a series of internal measures that take into account the risks involved in data processing, as well as accountability and compliance with the Bill.
 These internal measures must include the following provisions:

-- Significant Data Fiduciaries– Under the Bill, data fiduciaries are permitted by the DPA to designate a class of data fiduciaries defined as “significant ” based on criteria such as the volume of personal data processed, sensitivity of personal data processed, turnover of the data fiduciary, the risk of harm posed by processing, the use of new technologies for processing, and any other factor causing harm from such processing”.
+- Significant Data Fiduciaries– Under the Bill, data fiduciaries are permitted by the DPA to designate a class of data fiduciaries defined as “significant ” based on criteria such as the volume of personal data processed, the sensitivity of personal data processed, turnover of the data fiduciary, the risk of harm posed by processing, the use of new technologies for processing, and any other factor causing harm from such processing”.
 Data fiduciaries that have been designated as significant must follow additional accountability requirements, as outlined below.

-- Audit requirements– Significant data fiduciaries must also work with an independent auditor that can be selected from a list that is pre approved by the DPA to conduct an annual audit of said data fiduciaries processing activities.
+- Audit requirements– Significant data fiduciaries must also work with an independent auditor that can be selected from a list that is pre-approved by the DPA to conduct an annual audit of said data fiduciaries’ processing activities.
 Based on this, auditors may assign a “data trust score” based upon their findings in relation to a data fiduciary.
 This data trust score would then need to be disclosed to all applicable data subjects.
-The DPA also retains the right to direct data fiduciaries to conduct an audit, if the DPA considers a data fiduciaries processing to be likely to cause harm to data subjects.
+The DPA also retains the right to direct data fiduciaries to conduct an audit, if the DPA considers a data fiduciaries’ processing to be likely to cause harm to data subjects.

-- Data Protection Officer and DPA Registration– Under the Bill, significant data fiduciaries are also required to appoint an Indian based Data Protection Officer or DPO, who will represent the data fiduciary under the law.
+- Data Protection Officer and DPA Registration– Under the Bill, significant data fiduciaries are also required to appoint an Indian-based Data Protection Officer or DPO, who will represent the data fiduciary under the law.
 Significant data fiduciaries must also be registered with the DPA.

 - Privacy by Design Policy– The Bill mandates that all data fiduciaries develop a “privacy by design policy” that details the “managerial, organizational, business practices and technical systems designed to anticipate, identify and avoid harm,” among other things.

-- Data Processor Agreements– All contracts between data fiduciaries and processors must specify that said processor will process all personal data in accordance with said data fiduciaries instructions or requirements.
+- Data Processor Agreements– All contracts between data fiduciaries and processors must specify that said processor will process all personal data in accordance with said data fiduciaries’ instructions or requirements.
 Personal data must also be held in confidence, and sub-processors or third parties may not be appointed without approval.

 - Security and Breach Notifications– Data fiduciaries and processors must also go about implementing necessary security safeguards to protect the personal data of data subjects.
-This includes “methods to de-identify and encrypt data, as well as prevent unauthorized access to or destruction of personal information”.
+This includes “methods to de-identify and encrypts data, as well as prevent unauthorized access to or destruction of personal information”.
 Under the Bill, data fiduciaries must also notify the DPA in regards to any data breaches.
 This notification must take place “h “as soon as possible” if it is likely to cause harm to any data principal, but gives the DPA discretion to determine the timing of subsequent breach notifications.
 The DPA may also direct the data fiduciary to post a notification of the breach on the DPA’s or business’s website.
-No breach notification obligation applies directly to data processors (though presumably data fiduciaries may impose such an obligation by contract)”.
+No breach notification obligation applies directly to data processors (though presumably, data fiduciaries may impose such an obligation by contract)”.

 Data subjects are also afforded a number of rights under the Personal Protection Bill.
 These rights include the right to transparency, access, portability, and correction in relation to personal data.
 Additionally, there are a variety of penalties that can be imposed as a result of non-compliance with the Personal Protection Bill.
-The penalties include criminal liability that can lead to up to three years of imprisonment and a fine of up to $3000, administrative fines that can total up to $2 million dollars or 4% of business entities annual global revenue, injunctive penalties such as the ability to block processing, and both individual and group redress.
+The penalties include criminal liability that can lead to up to three years of imprisonment and a fine of up to $3000, administrative fines that can total up to $2 million dollars or 4% of business entities’ annual global revenue, injunctive penalties such as the ability to block processing, and both individual and group redress.

 The Personal Protection Bill of 2018 will do a great deal to secure the data privacy of Indian citizens for the years to come.
 As privacy has become a greater concern to many countries and governments around the world, laws such as the Personal Protection Bill will continue to be passed as time goes on.
 While the EU’s General Data Protection Regulation or GDPR was undoubtedly an influence on the bill, as it has been on many other privacy laws that have been passed in recent years, the Personal Protection Bill is in many ways more restrictive than the GDPR.
 As such, Indian citizens can rest assured that everything is being done to secure their personal privacy.